-Ushas is referred to as the Vedic goddess of the sunrise in Hindu dharma.
-In the Rigveda, the goddess Ushas is continually associated with and often recognized with the dawn.
+Ushas is the Vedic Goddess of the sunrise in Hindu dharma.
+In Rigveda, the Goddess Ushas is continually associated with and often recognized with the dawn.
 She offers the existence of all of the living creatures of the universe and makes us breathe properly.
 She additionally gives a sound mind and a sound body.

-The ancient Vedic tradition has viewed Ushas as the harbinger of light, awareness, activity.
+The ancient Vedic tradition has viewed Ushas as the harbinger of light, awareness, and activity.
 People separated time into the form of day and night.
-All creation rests at night and the whole of creation is active in the day.
+All creation rests at night, and the whole of creation is active in the day.
 The transformation which takes place from night today is known to be the attribute of Ushas.
-She is also highly popular as the pioneer of the day.
-As she leads the Sun into throwing his glance on the earth.
-Thus, reveal his immense power and warmth to the beings of the world.
-So, she has been regarded as the light, or the dawn of human consciousness.
+She is also highly popular as the pioneer of the day as she leads the Sun into throwing his glance on the earth.
+Thus, revealing his immense power and warmth to the world’s beings.
+So, she has been regarded as the light or the dawn of human consciousness.

 Daughter of Dyaus Pita

-- You are the activator of all the living beings.
-Everyone is controlled by your great supreme power.
+- You are the activator of all living beings.
+Your great supreme power controls everyone.

 - During the dawn time, various pujas are conducted in the temples.
-Only through your grace, people are worshipping the god in the dawn time and getting benefits.
+Only through your grace are people worshipping the god in the dawn and getting benefits.

 - You are interlinked with various Vedic gods.
 By worshipping you, we can attain their blessings also.

-- You are giving the benefits of doing various types of rituals.
+- You are given the benefits of doing various types of rituals.

-- By worshipping you, all the Trivedi’s will get satisfied.
+- By worshipping you, all the Tridevi will get satisfied.

 - You are curing the various ailments of the people.

 - You are controlling the mind and body of every living being.
-By worshipping you, we will get good thoughts in our minds, and bad thoughts will be permanently erased from our minds.
+We will get good thoughts in our minds by worshipping you, and bad thoughts will be permanently erased from our minds.

-- After we depart from this world, kindly make us enter into the path of heaven.
+- After we depart from this world, kindly make us enter heaven’s path.